-The last few years have seen a dramatic shift in attitudes toward the environment and climate change.
+The last few years have seen a dramatic shift in attitudes towards the environment and climate change.
 Today, these factors are held as a key priority in businesses worldwide, from SMEs to large multinational corporations.

 What is MEK?

 MEK (methyl ethyl ketone) is a solvent used in traditional continuous inkjet inks.
-Its high evaporation rate means that MEK-based inks are very fast drying, however, they are also associated with increased volatile organic compound (VOC) emissions.
+Its high evaporation rate means that MEK-based inks are very fast drying, however they are also associated with increased volatile organic compound (VOC) emissions.
 VOCs are gases emitted during printing that can affect indoor air quality, they can also have a negative impact on the environment by contributing to the formation of ground-level ozone.

 While there is currently no globally unified regulation imposing restrictions on the use of MEK-based inks, many countries and regions worldwide have introduced local guidance and limitations around the use of MEK, which may necessitate paying additional taxes and charges or implementing additional monitoring processes.